About Making Every Vote Count

 Rachelle is a seasoned corporate board and advisory board member.
 She is the former Chairwoman of the SHLB Coalition (a non-profit organization representing schools, libraries and rural health care entities before the FCC and Congress), and currently serves as an Advisory Council member of Anterix, Fortinet, Prologis and the Electric Power Research Institute (EPRI).
 Past corporate boards on which she has served include Anterix (ATEX), Corsair, Lightbridge (LTBR) and Authorize.net (ANET and now CYBS).
 In addition, she has served on a number of nonprofit boards including the California Foundation for the Environment and the Economy (CFEE), the California Asian Chamber of Commerce, Big Brothers Big Sisters of the Bay Area, the California Emerging Technology Fund, and the California Telehealth Network.
 Rachelle holds a law degree (J.D.
 1984) from U.C.
 Hastings College of the Law, and dual B.S. degrees (1981) from UC Berkeley (Political Science/Journalism).
 Born and raised in the Central Valley of California, she maintains offices in both San Francisco and in Sonoma County.

-Jon Blake headed the Communications and Media practice for Covington & Burling for many years, and served on the firm’s Management Committee, including as Chair, at key points in the firm’s development.
+Before his time with MEVC, Jon Blake headed the Communications and Media practice for Covington & Burling for many years, and served on the firm’s Management Committee, including as Chair, at key points in the firm’s development.
 In his practice, one of his most noteworthy cases was defending the Washington Post’s television station licenses against efforts by the Nixon Administration to punish the Post for its pivotal role during the Watergate scandal.
 More generally, Mr. Blake has devoted much of his practice to advising clients and whole industries on strategies for coping with or taking advantage of change.
 Thus, he was instrumental from the earliest days in developing the policy, legal and technical framework for new services and new technologies like digital television and the mobile phone industry.
-From their emergence nearly 20 years ago, he and the firm have played a leading role in net neutrality issues.